MaxwellJung/ecem202a/docs/index.md

 |:--:|
 | Figure X. 71.mov modified using pixel sampling |

-This attack modifies a pixel by replacing it with another pixel from the same video that appears closest in color.
-Color closeness can be defined as the Euclidean distance between the rgb vectors or as the angle difference between the rgb vectors.
-The premise behind this attack is that duplicating authentic pixels is indistinguishable from having two pixels that coincidentally match in reflectance and noise.
-Replacing pixels may raise or lower the Global vector y, but the overall shape of the code signal should be preserved.
+Pixel sampling modifies a pixel by replacing it with another pixel from the same video that appears closest to the desired pixel.
+Color closeness can be defined as either the Euclidean distance between two color vectors or as the angle difference between the two color vectors.
+The premise behind this attack is that the replaced pixel is authentic and contains the correct watermark, so the replaced pixel and the source pixel should be indistinguishable in the Alignment Matrix and Reflectance Estimate.

 The sampling attack tends to look more natural than multiplication attack, but suffers from a limited color palette.
 The attack cannot generate new colors that are not already in the original video.

 ##### **3.3.2.4 Pixel Sampling + Multiplication**